-After subscribing quotation, OnRspSubMarketData or OnRtnDepthMarketData may be invoked.
+After subscribing quotations, OnRspSubMarketData or OnRtnDepthMarketData may be invoked.

 OnRspSubMarketData

-If the subscription request is illegal, error message (pRspInfo) is returned via this method.
-Even if the request is legal, this function will also be invoked and the returned message is “CTP: No Error”.
+If the subscription request is illegitimate, an error message (pRspInfo) will be returned via this method.
+Even if the request is legitimate, this function will be invoked and the returned message will be “CTP: No Error”.

 OnRtnDepthMarketData

-If subscription request is legal, the server will return quotations in the frequency of twice per second.
+If subscription request is legitimate, the server will return quotations at the frequency of twice per second.

 ReqUserLogout and UnSubscribeMarketData are used to log out and unsubscribe quotations.
-The usage is the same with login and subscribing quotation.
+The usage is the same as logging in and subscribing quotations.

-Note: Currently, if logout via ReqUserLogout, the API will disconnect current connection.
-After re-login, the API will establish a new connection, so the SessionID will be reset and the MaxOrderRef will also start from 0.
+Note: For now, if logging out via ReqUserLogout, the API will disconnect the current connection.
+After re-login, the API will establish a new connection.
+The SessionID will be reset and the MaxOrderRef will restart from 0.

 Subscribe and Receive Requests for Quotes

-Market makers can subscribe investors’ requests for quotes (RFQs) via quotation API.
+Market makers can subscribe investors’ requests for quotes (RFQs) via the quotation API.

-Currently, exchanges take different ways to implement the functions of investors making RFQs and market makers receiving RFQs.
-And also they implement variously in processing quotes, RFQs, and other functions.
-For development efficiency, CTP realizes the functions of investors making RFQs and market makers receiving RFQs in quotation API temporarily.
+For now, exchanges take different ways to handle RFQs from investors and subscriptions from market makers.
+Also, they implement differently in processing quotes, RFQs, and other functions.
+Considering development efficiency, CTP realizes all the functions for investors to make RFQs and market makers to receive RFQs in the quotation API for now.

 RFQ Implementation for Four Exchanges